haelannaleah/sync50/README.md

 get it's feet on the ground, so in the first part of this function, we wait for a state change by polling the current process list for "CopyConsole".
 Once it appears (or disappears), or times out, we exit the initial polling loop and update $PID.
-The following behavior depends on what the input argument was.
+The following behavior depends on what the input argument was. \n
-    init:
+\t init: \n
-        If there is no process id, then nothing is running and login failed.
-We alert the user and exit.
-Else...
+\t\t If there is no process id, then nothing is running and login failed.
+We
+        alert the user and exit.
+Else... \n
-        Immediately stop syncing.
+\t\t Immediately stop syncing.
 Call exclude to prevent syncing unwanted files.
-        After exclusions are complete, start syncing.
+\t\t After exclusions are complete, start syncing. \n
-    start:
+\t start: \n
-        If there is a process id, alert success, else failure
+\t\t If there is a process id, alert success, else failure \n
-    stop:
+\t stop: \n
-        If there is not a process id, alert success, else failure
+\t\t If there is not a process id, alert success, else failure

 ### status
 Cat the contents of the status file and store them in $STATUS.